Bradda Head

-There is a clifftop walk, the Coronation Footpath, up to the head and around the head via Milner's Tower.
-This was built in 1871 as a view tower in memory of William Milner of the then-famous Milner's Safe Co.
-Ltd., maker of fire-resistant safes and a local philanthropist.
-His tower is built in the shape of a key and lock.
-The Mourne Mountains of Northern Ireland can sometimes be seen from the summit.
+Milner's Tower was built in 1871 in memory of William Milner of the Milner's Safe Co.
+Ltd., maker of fire-resistant safes, and a local philanthropist.
+The tower is built in the shape of a key and lock (as viewed from above).

+The headland and Milner's Tower are accessible via Bradda Glen, on the Port Erin to Peel section of the Isle of Man coastal footpath, Raad ny Foillan (Manx Gaelic for 'Way of the Gull').

+Views from Bradda Head include the Calf of Man to the south and the Mourne Mountains of Northern Ireland and the east coast of the Republic of Ireland to the west.

 History

-Copper was quarried here in the Bronze Age.
+Most of Bradda Head's history relates to mining.
+There are several veins close to the surface; they reach several hundred fathoms into the headland and below sea level.
+There is evidence of copper ore and lead being extracted from on and near the surface during the Bronze Age, and further into the ground via shafts during the 13th century.
+By the early 1700s and into the 1800s, deep shafts were being excavated horizontally and below sea level.
+Most access was via steep slopes or steps carved into the cliff faces.
+Remains of the Captain's house and pump house are low down the rock face on the southern face, visible from the sea.
+Mining continued until 1904.

 There is an ancient cairn on nearby Bradda Hill.
 An ancient coin hoard was found at Bradda Head in 1848.
 Prior to the Second World War, there was a thriving fishing trade in scallops taken off Bradda Head.

-There are disused mine workings on the headland, local documents show that mining took place from at least the 1650s until closure in 1874, by which time the shafts had been sunk far below sea-level.
+On 16 May 2023, a privately owned light aircraft crashed into the cliffside.
+The only casualty was the lone pilot.

 Contemporary uses

 The site is popular with walkers, photographers and artists, and the 1931 "Kodak World's Best Photograph" was made here.
 C.W.
 Powell won £4,000 for the picture.

-The clear waters of the headland are also popular with scuba divers.
+The pathways and headland make it a popular location for walkers, bird and sea life spotters.
+Due to rock falls and erosion, there are caves and tunnels under the headland that can be negotiated by kayakers, paddleboarders, freedivers and scuba divers.